-I'll match Tinubu grit for grit for APC Presidential ticket, Orji Kalu
+I'll Match Tinubu Grit for Grit for APC Presidential Ticket, Orji Kalu

-FOLLOWING the formal declaration by the National Leader of APC, Asiwaju Bola Tinubu to run for the Presidency in 2023, the Chief Whip of the Senate, Senator Orji Uzor Kalu has boasted that he will match the former grit for grit for the ticket of the All Progressives Congress, APC.
+Following the formal declaration by former Lagos State governor, Asiwaju Bola Tinubu to run for the Presidency in 2023, the Chief Whip of the Senate, Senator Orji Uzor Kalu has boasted that he will match the former grit for the ticket of the All Progressives Congress, APC.

 According to the former Abia State Governor, he would be ready to contest the APC Presidential ticket with the party’s National leader, Bola Tinubu if the party zones it to the South.